An Exposure calculator to compare EV value and stops difference for any two camera or meter exposures is on the previous page.

 In the absolute sense, EV needs a defined ISO situation.

-In the relative sense, EV is just a relative change in any of these three variables, one "stop" of exposure.
+In the relative sense, EV is just a relative change in any of these three variables, one EV is one "stop" of exposure.

 The EV nomenclature was invented to aid development and control of the first light meters placed into cameras in the late 1950s, back when film speed depended only on the roll of film loaded in the camera.
 EV camera "settings" are in that context, meaning shutter speed and aperture, for the film speed that was already defined and in place (for whatever ISO we are using).
 The old mechanical cameras only had settings for shutter speed and f/stop.
 However, in use, we still had to set a film ISO value for the meter, so we can meter an EV value at that ISO, and the camera settings are computed from EV (or the EV chart does this too).
 EV computes only the shutter and aperture settings (for that ISO), and when we use it, we see that EV cannot work without ISO.
 In use today, we set our light meter for ISO, and it tells us EV (or f/stop and shutter speed directly).